TruStacks/trustacks/docs/docs/tutorial/intro.md

 ---
+slug: /tutorial
 title: Overview
 sidebar_position: 1
 ---

-# Get Started
+# Tutorial

-This guide will get your started using TruStacks.
+This tutorial will you through deploying an application with TruStacks.

 ## Goals